Certified Local Farm and Fish Program

 Certified Local Farm Enterprise Program and Certified Local Farm Enterprise Food Aggregation Grant Fund - Establishment - HB 1488/SB 985

-What is a certified local farm?
+What is a Certified Local Farm?

 1. Register.
-Please access the online application on Maryland OneStop (OneStop End User Guide).
+Please access the online application on Maryland OneStop (OneStop End User Guide ).

 3. Certification.
-You will receive notification that your farm is certified once your nutrient management plan is verified.
-Your contact information, list of products, and certification number will be placed in the certified producers public directory for state agencies to access.
-MDA will ask you to update your directory information once a year.
+You will receive notification that your farm/dealer is certified once your nutrient management plan or your dealer's license is verified.
+Your contact information, list of products, and certification number will be placed in the online directory upon receiving certification.
+The directory will be used by Maryland state agencies, universities and other institutions interested in buying from businesses listed in the Maryland Certified Local Farm and Fish Directory.

 For State Agencies

-Click here to access the online Directory.
+Click to access the 2023 Reporting Manual.

 Human Trafficking GET HELP